gchq/Palisade-examples/example-library/README.md

 ### BankDetailsRule
 The bankDetails field should be returned:
-- if the user querying the file has the HR role, completed the PAYROLL_TRAINING_COURSE and the purpose of the query is SALARY
+- if the user querying the file has the HR role, completed the PAYROLL_TRAINING_COURSE, and the purpose of the query is SALARY

 In all other cases the bankDetails field should be redacted.

 ### DutyOfCareRule
 This rule is concerned with the contactNumber, emergencyContacts and sex fields.
 These fields should be returned:
-- if the user querying the file has the HR role and the purpose of the query is DUTY_OF_CARE
+- if the user querying the file has the HR role, and the purpose of the query is DUTY_OF_CARE
-- if the user querying the file is the line manager of the Employee record being queried and the purpose of the query is DUTY_OF_CARE
+- if the user querying the file is the line manager of the Employee record being queried, and the purpose of the query is DUTY_OF_CARE

 In all other cases these fields should be redacted.